hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

         save_button.click()

-Finally, we'll want to have our test check that the new Poll appears on the listings page.
-If you've entered a Poll, you'll have noticed that the polls are just described as "Poll object".
+Then, when you hit 'Save', you'll see that we get taken back to the Polls listings page.
+You'll notice that the new poll is just described as "Poll object".

 .. image:: /static/images/django_admin_poll_object_needs_verbose_name.png